SQL Server 2017 includes PowerShell components to navigate, administer, and query Analysis Services server, tabular, and multidimensional objects:

-Go to Download SQL Server Management Studio to get the latest version of Management Studio.
-The latest release of Management Studio. includes an updated AMO that supports tabular metadata object definitions, for Tabular models created at compatibility level 1200.
+Go to Download SQL Server Management Studio to get the latest version.
+The latest release includes updated AMO that supports tabular metadata object definitions, for Tabular models created at compatibility level 1200 and higher.

 After installing Management Studio, open a PowerShell window.
 It doesn't have to be an admin window.

 Get-Module -ListAvailableto confirm that SQLPS and SQLASCMDLETS modules appear in the list.

 You won't see SQLAS unless you also install a local instance of Analysis Services (either Tabular or Multidimensional mode).